Section 11.2: Practice Specialty and Common Interest Group Operating Procedures

 - Follow the requirements specified in ASSP's bylaws and Society Operating Guides.

-- A representative from each community is required to attend and participate in all Council on Practices and Standards in-person and virtual meetings and activities.
+- A representative from each community is required to attend and participate in, at least three, Council on Practices and Standards meetings and activities.
 If the administrator cannot attend, they must appoint a proxy, such as the assistant administrator or another member of the advisory committee.

 Next Revision Due: 12/2022